Assessments for preschool and primary school Children

 - Oral language – receptive and expressive language

 Learning assessments at Raise the Bar Psychology often include assessment of a child’s cognitive ability if not previously completed.
-The learning assessment at Raise the Bar Psychology can identify if a underlying learning disorder is present including dyslexia, dysgraphia and dyscalculia.
+The learning assessment at Raise the Bar Psychology can identify if an underlying learning disorder is present including dyslexia, dysgraphia and dyscalculia.

 School Readiness Assessments